Flossing Is the Primary Dental Care Action

 This is something I am still trying to unlearn to this day.
 The stains were on the right side of my mouth, so I was paying extra (subconscious) attention to how I moved the right side of my mouth when I smiled.
 I suspect this caused my smile to become “stronger” on that side, and now I look like a stroke victim when I smile.
 Oh well.

 One of the greatest honors and pleasures I have ever had the immense privilege of being part of.
 Love you guys.
-Also, I don’t remember if it was the 2018 event exactly.

 To be fair, I was also told that it’s likely because of the alignment of my teeth and the pressure it applies to my gums when I bite.
 This is the version of events I told people, because I was ashamed of the full truth of the matter.